Purgeable/frontend-app/README.md

 #### Frontpage:
   - 'hello world!' stub (EP: may describe the interfaces/their usage/ code example)
   - renders markdown
-  - no css as of now
+  - no css as of now (EP: maybe some generic theme?)

 #### Data interfaces: